Major General Francis Casement

 Apr 1937–Apr 1938 Deputy Director General Army Medical Services War Office.

-15 Apr 1938 Colonel F Casement, was promoted to Major General.
+15 Apr 1938 Colonel F Casement, was promoted a Major General.
 He relinquished his appointment as Deputy Director General Army Medical Services, War Office.

 29 Oct 1941 Retired on retired pay, but remained employed.